mhadhbir/OpenUxAS/src/ada/src/services/template/README.md

 ## Add Messages

-If you need SPARK-compatible LMCP messages that have not previously been used in any existing SPARK/Ada UxAS service, you will need to manually add support for them.
+If your implementation requires SPARK-compatible LMCP messages that have not previously been used in any existing SPARK/Ada UxAS service, you must manually add support for them.
 To do this, you must:

 1. Add a type definition for the message to the SPARK package `LMCP_Messages` in `/src/services/spark/lmcp_messages.ads`.
 Note that you will need to